-The 12-month period that begins on January 1 and ends on December 31 is the calendar year.
-When you enroll in Medicare, coverage begins on the effective date of your policy and ends on the following December 31.
+The 12-month period that begins on January 1 and ends on December 31.

-Method of payment for health services in which a dentist or specialist is paid a fixed amount for each person served regardless of the number or nature of services provided to each person, usually associated with a health maintenance organization (HMO) plan or a prepaid dental plan.
+A method of payment for health services in which a medical or dental provider is paid a fixed amount for each person served regardless of the number or nature of services provided to each person, usually associated with a health maintenance organization (HMO) plan or a prepaid dental plan.

-A catastrophic illness is a very serious and costly health problem that could be life threatening or cause life-long disability.
+A very serious and costly health problem that could be life threatening or cause life-long disability.
 The cost of medical services for this type of condition could cause you financial hardship if you are not properly insured.

 The Centers for Disease Control and Prevention is an agency of the federal Department of Health and Human Services and is responsible for protecting public health and safety through the control and prevention of disease, injury and disability.

 Centers for Medicare & Medicaid Services (CMS)

-To be eligible for a Medicare Supplement plan, you must have Medicare Part A and Part B. You have the right to buy a Medicare Supplement policy if you are in your Medicare Supplement Open Enrollment Period or covered under a protection.
-Your Medicare Supplement Open Enrollment Period, for Medicare Supplement plans, lasts six months.
-It starts on the first day of the month in which you are BOTH age 65 or older AND enrolled in Medicare Part B. Once your Medicare Supplement Open Enrollment Period starts it cannot be changed.
-Federal law doesn’t require insurance companies to sell Medicare Supplement policies to those under age 65.
-However, some states may require insurance companies to sell you a Medicare Supplement policy, even if you are under age 65.
+To be eligible for a Medicare supplement plan, you must have Medicare Part A and Part B. You have the right to buy a Medicare supplement policy if you are in your Medicare supplement Open Enrollment Period or qualify for guaranteed issue.
+Your Medicare supplement Open Enrollment Period, for Medicare supplement plans, lasts 6 months.
+It starts on the first day of the month in which you are BOTH age 65 or older AND enrolled in Medicare Part B. Once your Medicare supplement Open Enrollment Period starts it cannot be changed.
+Federal law doesn’t require insurance companies to sell Medicare supplement policies to those under age 65.
+However, some states may require insurance companies to sell you a Medicare supplement policy, even if you are under age 65.
 To find out more, check with your state insurance department.

 This certificate serves as proof of insurance and outlines benefits and provisions.